o0morgan0o/HardwareArpegiator/README.md

   9 - MIDI 5 pins plug (x1)

-  10 - Breadboard or soldering plates
+  10 - Breadboard or soldering plates.

-  11 - Bunch of cables and wires
+  11 - Bunch of cables, wires and 220 ohms resistors.

-  12 - Some patience and coffee
+  12 - Some patience and coffee.

 ## The Schematic